James E. Lockyer: Life and career

 Active in community affairs, Lockyer is a former vice-president of the Muriel McQueen Fergusson Foundation and was actively involved in its fight against domestic and family violence.
 He served for many years as vice-president of the Dr. George L. Dumont Hospital's Tree of Hope Cancer fundraising campaign.
 He is a former Board Chair of the Greater Moncton YMCA.
 He was Chair of the organizing committee of the 2009 World Curling Championships.
 He was named recipient of the Lieutenant-Governor's Dialogue Award by Dialogue NB in June 2009.
 Lockyer co-chaired the YWCA "Transitionelle" Campaign raising funds for the establishment of the "Jean Irving Centre for Women and Children" in Moncton.
 He is a past chair of the 3Plus Economic Development Corporation for the Greater Moncton area (Dieppe-Moncton-Riverview).
-He is currently a member of the Board of Directors of the Greater Moncton Romeo LeBlanc International Airport.
+He is currently the Vice Chair of the Board of Directors of the Greater Moncton Romeo LeBlanc International Airport.
 He remains involved with various community organizations.
 On November 27, 2018 he was invested into the Order of New Brunswick.
 In 2022, he was awarded Moncton Rotary Club's 101 Resilience award.
 In 2023, he was awarded the Distinguished Service Award by the New Brunswick Branch of the Canadian Bar Association.
 In 2024 he was appointed Chair of the Board of Directors of the CHU Dumont Foundation (Dr. Georges-L.-Dumont University Hospital Centre).

 An instrument-rated private pilot with single, multi-engine and seaplane ratings, Lockyer is the President of the local branch of the Canadian Owners and Pilots Association's (COPA), and a former Vice Chair and member of the Board of Directors of the Moncton Flight College.
 He is a former member of the Board of Directors of Hope Air, a national charity that arranges free non-emergency medical flights for low-income Canadians who must travel far from home to access healthcare.
 He remains a volunteer pilot with Hope Air.
 Lockyer is a former member of the Board of Directors of the Nova Scotia International Air Show Association.
 He is a former vice-president of the Halifax Harbour Airport Association and he is vice-president of the Moncton Aero Club Inc.

 Lockyer resides in Moncton with his wife, the Honorable Brigitte Robichaud.
 They have two adult children.